Kerry-z/AGLL/README.md

 # First Day to formal Git

-(actually second time, since I did it in my first year of college)
+(actually second time, since I did it in my second year of college)

 ## What is Git?